- Home

 The company has insured over 500,000 travelers since launch.
 Their policies are underwritten by Tokio Marine HCC, a subsidiary of Tokio Marine Holdings — one of the largest insurance groups in the world with $50+ billion in assets.
 This isn’t a startup writing policies on a napkin; your claims are backed by institutional underwriting capacity.

-This review focuses on Nomad Insurance, which is what the vast majority of digital nomads purchase.
+This review focuses on the Essential plan, which is what the vast majority of digital nomads purchase.
+See our SafetyWing Essential vs Complete comparison if you’re trying to decide between the two.

 Pricing by Age Group